NuSkooler/enigma-bbs/docs/_docs/modding/wfc.md

 3. User ID of 1 (root/admin)
 4. The user belongs to the `wfc` group.

 > :information_source: Due to the above, the WFC screen is **disabled** by default as at a minimum, you'll need to add your user to the `wfc` group.
+See also [Security](../configuration/security.md) for more information on keeping your system secure!

 To change the ACS required, specify a alternative `acs` in the `config` block.
 For example:
 ```hjson